Go Back

 How is the test done?

 This test is done as a blood test or, in some cases, a saliva sample.
-The results take about two weeks to come back.
-In most cases, if you come back as a “carrier” for one or more conditions, our next recommendation will be to test your partner or sperm donor via a blood or saliva test.
-Your partner’s test will also take about two weeks to result.
-If you and your reproductive partner both carry the same gene for the same disorder, we will refer you to speak to a genetic counselor about next steps.
-If you don’t have any overlap in your carrier status, your children might also carry the recessive gene, but they will not be affected by the disorder.
+The results take two to four weeks to come back.
+In most cases, if you are a “carrier” for one or more conditions, our next recommendation will be to refer your partner or sperm donor for testing.
+Your partner’s test will also take a few weeks to result.
+If you both carry the same gene for the same disorder, we will refer you to speak to a genetic counselor about next steps.
+If one partner is found to be a recessive gene carrier, but the other partner is not, then your children might also carry the recessive gene, but they will not be affected by the disorder.

 Will my insurance cover this?